-Jacob joined The Fan Museum in 2010, having completed a Post Graduate degree in Fashion Curation at London College of Fashion.
+Jacob is the former curator of The Fan Museum.
+He joined the museum in 2010, having completed a Post Graduate degree in Fashion Curation at London College of Fashion.
 As the Museum’s curator, his responsibilities vary enormously from helping to plan and deliver exhibitions and events to designing the Museum’s publicity materials and researching the collections.
 In 2017 Jacob curated the Museum’s pioneering ‘Street Fans’ project.
 More recently he joined The Arts Society Directory of Lecturers and offers a variety of richly illustrated talks covering different aspects of the fan’s multi-layered history.

 Folding fan (Gunsen), Japan, 19th century

 The Fan Museum, Helene Alexander Collection

 Traditional ‘war fan’ incorporating cast-iron lacquered guards decorated in gold with the triple hollyhock mon of the Tokagawa Clan.
 The thick paper mount is decorated on one side with a gold leaf disk on a red ground, the design inverted on the other.
 Traditionally, this type of fan was used by samurai as a signalling & cooling device, but more often formed part of ceremonial costume.